Is Increased Intracranial Pressure (ICP)?

 - removing part of the skull

-- medicines to induce coma
+- taking medicines to induce coma

-- deliberately chilling the body (induced hypothermia)
+- deliberately chilling the body, or induced

-Can ICP Be Prevented?
+Increased ICP Be Prevented?

 the elderly.
 Avoid falls at home by keeping floors dry and uncluttered.
 If